ethereum-optimism/superchain-registry/README.md

 **Standard chain:** A chain that conform to the [Standard Rollup Charter - not ratified yet](https://gov.optimism.io/t/season-6-draft-standard-rollup-charter/8135)
 **Frontier chain:** A non-standard chain which has modifications that do not fit the `Standard Rollup Charter` criteria.
 **Standard chain candidate:** A chain that has met most of the standard chain criteria, except for the `ProxyAdminOwner` key handover.
-**Key handover:**  A colloquial term for updating the chain's `ProxyAdminOwner` to fufil the requirements from the standard rollup charter.
+**Key handover:**  A colloquial term for updating the chain's `ProxyAdminOwner` to fulfill the requirements from the standard rollup charter.

 ### Superchain Level and Rollup Stage